cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    Adapter
-      An Adapter is an instance of an :term:`Application Template` that has been created from a specific configuration, usually an Adapter configuration, either a file or an in-memory object.
+      An Adapter is an instance of an :term:`Application Template` that has been created from a specific configuration.
 Adapters combine :term:`Plugins <plugin>` to access CDAP programs and resources.

    Pipeline
       A linked :term:`Source` and :term:`Sink`, with a set of zero or more